 The passage calls for several considerations.
 First, it indirectly reproposes, now in relation to ego defenses, the tropical image of neurosis and perversion as the respective positive and negative of each other, which was elaborated in the Three Essays in relation to sexuality (see chapter 1).
 Second, it reiterates in this new context the which is invariably brought about by the processes of defence.
-This, again, was something with which Freud had dealt recently-in his technical paper on 'Analysis Terminable and Interminable' (1937c, especially in Section V)-but which leads us back to very early times, to the second paper on the neuro-psychoses of defence (1896b) . . .
+This, again, was something with which Freud had dealt recently-in his technical paper on 'Analysis Terminable and Interminable' (1937c, especially in Section V)-but which leads us back to very early times, to the second paper on the neuro-psychoses of defence (1896b) . . . and to the even earlier Draft K of the Fliess correspondence (1950a)" (SE 23: 274).

-impossibility of making a formal distinction between normal and pathological effects of disavowal, even within a single individual (earlier on, in "Fetishism."
-Freud had stated that "though no doubt a fetish is recognized by its adherents as an abnormality, it is seldom felt by them as the symptom of an ailment accompanied by suffering" [SE 21: 152]).
-Third, both repression and disayowal are presented as ego defenses, on a par with one another if with different outcomes.
-Indeed it can be argued that, whereas repression was the cornerstone of psychoanalysis "as the defense mechanism that gave the greatest insight into the structure of the psychic apparatus." the new emphasis on disayowal as general defensive strategy shifts the focus in Freud's understanding of psychic reality: "the generality of disavowal can change our view of the 'external' world, just as repression had changed our view of the 'internal' world" (Bass 320).
+impossibility of making a formal distinction between normal and pathological effects of disavowal, even within a single individual (earlier on, in "Fetishism," Freud had stated that "though no doubt a fetish is recognized by its adherents as an abnormality, it is seldom felt by them as the symptom of an ailment accompanied by suffering" [SE 21: 152]).
+Third, both repression and disavowal are presented as ego defenses, on a par with one another if with different outcomes.
+Indeed it can be argued that, whereas repression was the cornerstone of psychoanalysis "as the defense mechanism that gave the greatest insight into the structure of the psychic apparatus," the new emphasis on disavowal as general defensive strategy shifts the focus in Freud's understanding of psychic reality: "the generality of disavowal can change our view of the 'external' world, just as repression had changed our view of the 'internal' world" (Bass 320).